Silvia Salis: Transition to Sports administration

 In April 2016, Salis retired from competition due to injury.
 She soon transitioned into a leadership role, becoming a sports executive for the Fiamme Azzurre, the police sports group she had long represented.
 Later that year, she was elected to the Federal Council of the Italian Athletics Federation (FIDAL).
 In 2017, she joined the National Council of the Italian National Olympic Committee (CONI), and in May 2021, she was elected Deputy Vice President of CONI.

 Political career

 On 26 May 2025, she was elected Mayor of Genoa, defeating the centre-right candidate Pietro Piciocchi.

-Salis entered politics in early 2025 when she was announced as the centre-left coalition’s candidate for mayor of Genoa in the local elections.
+Salis entered politics in early 2025 when she was announced as the centre-left coalition's candidate for mayor of Genoa in the local elections.
 Her candidacy was backed by the Democratic Party, the Five Star Movement, the Green and Left Alliance, and several civic lists, including one bearing her name, "Silvia Salis Sindaca".

 Personal life

-She graduated from Link Campus University with a bachelor's degree on political science in 2018.
+She graduated from Link Campus University with a bachelor's degree in political science in 2018.

 She married the writer and director Fausto Brizzi in 2020, and their first child was born on 5 October 2023.